Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates: Asymptotic Local Power Properties of

 Note that part (i) of Assumption 2A excludes 1(iii) as we are no longer operating under the null hypothesis.
 Part (ii) sets the rate at which we explore departures from the null.
-The remainder parts essentially require that a uniform law of large number applies to the predictors and that a suitable CLT holds ensuring the uniform boundedness of relevant sample moments.
-Another important point to make here is that under the local to the null specification in (\ref{eq:eq8}) the residual variance estimated from the benchmark model will continue to remain consistent so that Assumption 1(ii) requiring $\hat{\phi}^{2} \stackrel{p}\rightarrow \phi^{2}$ continues to hold when estimated using the residuals from the benchmark model or any of the alternative choices mentioned earlier. \\
+Here it is useful to point out that the local to the null parameterization with $\gamma=1/4$ as opposed to the more familiar $n^{1/2}$ rate is not in any way the result of our modelling environment or methods.
+This choice is essentially driven by the fact that we are conducting inferences using squared errors rather than their level.
+The remainder parts of Assumption 2A require that a uniform law of large number applies to the predictors and that a suitable CLT holds ensuring the uniform boundedness of relevant sample moments.
+Another important point to make here is that under the local to the null specification in (\ref{eq:eq8}) the residual variance estimated from the benchmark model will continue to remain consistent so that Assumption 1(ii) requiring $\hat{\phi}^{2} \stackrel{p}\rightarrow \phi^{2}$ continues to hold when estimated using the residuals from the benchmark model or any of the alternative choices mentioned earlier.